MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Remediation**

-1. Restrict remote access to any computers that don't .

-2. Implement [privileged access](https://technet.microsoft.com/windows-server-docs/security/securing-privileged-access/securing-privileged-access) to allow only hardened machines to connect to domain controllers for admins.
+- Implement less privileged access on domain machines to allow only specific users the right to create new services.